 At MasterShield, we often make a big deal about how to install gutters.
 We want our product to become an extension of a roof, so we show the gutter lowered to accomplish this.
-In snowy climates, it’s actually the preferred place to hang the gutter so that snow can’t easily pull it off your home, yet few installers take the time to install gutters in this manner.
+In snowy climates, it’s actually the preferred place to hang it so that snow can’t easily pull it off your home, yet few installers take the time to install them in this manner.

 There are no national standards on how to install gutters, just some basic information in some plumbing code on managing water off your roof.
 That gives installers a lot of leeway that doesn’t always result in the best installation on your home.

-Here Are 5 Tips That Every Homeowner Should Know About How to Install Gutters
+How to Install Gutters: 5 Tips Every Homeowner Should Know

-- You don’t need more than 1/4 inch drop towards the downspout for every 10 feet of gutter.
-On some homes, a gutter can look like a rainbow, high in the center and low on both ends of the house where the downspouts are located.
+- You don’t need more than 1/4 inch drop towards the downspout for every 10 feet legnth of gutter.
+On some homes, a gutter can look like a rainbow, high in the center and low on both ends of the house where the downspout outlet and downspouts are located.
 Water does need to drain, but an installation like this is unattractive and unnecessary.

 - You should not drain a gutter from an upper roof onto the roof below.
 In April 2011, GAF updated report 150-11 about shingle damage from gutters and downspout runoff.
 They note that when this occurs, shingle granules on a conventional asphalt shingle roof will erode along the water path.
 Their solution (and we concur, since we insist it be a part our our installation process) is that the downspout gets extended over the roof and drains this water directly into the lower gutter.